 My sustainability journey has been a roller coaster at times, but from when I started in September 2019 to now, I am absolutely thrilled about the progress that brands have made by incorporating sustainability practices and shifting slowly but surely to a more circular economy.
 Target, for example, offers so many sustainably sourced and plastic-free solutions these days!
 From deodorant, to food storage, laundry detergent, dish and hand soaps, etc.

 Their newest addition is a partnership with Grove Co.
-Grove makes products that are great for people and the planet and they are also a B Corp.
+Grove makes products that are great for people and the planet and they are also a B Corporation.
 Everything available at Grove meets a four-point standard: uncompromisingly healthy, beautifully effective, sustainably produced, and cruelty-free.
 Further they launched Beyond Plastic in 2020, which is a five year plan to help solve the single-use plastic problem.
 Grove is working diligently to remove plastic from every product they make and sell.
 Today they are 100% plastic neutral and by 2025 they’ll be plastic-free.

 I soon as I heard the news I ran to Target and got myself refillable hand and dish soap.
 I also roamed the isles to take pictures of everything I could find that is a sustainable and clean solution so I can share them with you. 🙂